 Majestic, definitely.
 Serene – far from reality!
 Growing up in communist China, life taught her the first tough lessons when she was still a little child.
 I heard that they escaped (on foot) when she was a child and found her new home in Great Britain.
 It sounds easy, but it was in fact quite dramatic.

-She was raised by then Secretary-general of UNESCO family in London.
-Today Mrs. Newton is a winemaker, entrepreneur, professor of education, among other degrees she holds PhD in Clinical psychology, study French (in her late 60ties) and many people could hardly keep up with her enthusiasm, energy a hunger for knowledge.
-Her passion for wine probably started around 1972, when she met love of her life, British Peter Newton.
-He was already building his, then unknown brand, for eight years in Napa.
+She was raised by the then Secretary-general of the UNESCO family in London.
+Today Mrs. Newton is a winemaker, entrepreneur, professor of education, among other degrees she holds a Ph.D. in Clinical psychology, studies French (in her late 60ties) and many people could hardly keep up with her enthusiasm, energy a hunger for knowledge.
+Her passion for wine probably started around 1972, when she met the love of her life, British Peter Newton.
+He was already building his, then unknown brand, in Napa.
 Together they created one of the most recognized Napa winery.
 Which brand am I talking about?
 Sterling vineyards!

 When Newton’s sold Sterling in 1977, they purchased 560 acres of land on the western slope of Spring Mountain in Napa.
-The steepest lots were cleaned and planted with a classic Bordeaux varieties – Merlot, Cabernet Franc, Cabernet Sauvignon and Petite Verdot.
+The steepest lots were cleaned and planted with classic Bordeaux varieties – Merlot, Cabernet Franc, Cabernet Sauvignon, and Petite Verdot.
 Their different heritage blended beautifully at their estate.
-Dr. Su Hua designed most of the vineyards, Peter’s love for English royal gardens created a combination of gorgeous gardens over the tasting room and through out the property, with Chinese front gates to the vineyard….
+Dr. Su Hua designed most of the vineyards, Peter’s love for English royal gardens created a combination of gorgeous gardens over the tasting room and throughout the property, with Chinese front gates to the vineyard…

 “Well, I think it actually found me.
-I’ll explain: I rode a horse in Napa one day and felt…”she explained, speaking rather quickly with an Asian accent.
+I’ll explain: I rode a horse in Napa one day and felt…” she said, speaking rather quickly with an Asian accent.
 The audience giggled.
 “As I am rolling down from this steep hill, covered in mud, I only hoped that nothing will be broken.
-And when I finally stopped, found out that I was O.K., I looked back up and my first though was – wow, what a hill!
+And when I finally stopped, found out that I was O.K., I looked back up and my first thought was – wow, what a hill!
 I wonder if anybody owns it?!
 It would be a great lot for a vineyard.
-So I walked to the first house (accidentally it was one of my student’s) and asked if anybody knew about this piece of land.
+So I walked to the first house (accidentally it was one of my students) and asked if anybody knew about this piece of land.
 My student hardly recognized me under the cover of mud.
 And imagine the coincidence – it was for sale!
 We purchased it right away…”

 Su Hua was never shy.
-She asked a lot of questions and met some masters of winemaking such as Paul Pontellier of Chateau Margaux, or Vincent LaFlaive, who’s Burgundy completely charmed her.
+She asked a lot of questions and met some masters of winemaking such as Paul Pontellier of Chateau Margaux, or Vincent LaFlaive, whose Burgundy completely charmed her.
 Madame Newton became an excellent self-made winemaker.
 Her philosophy is the more natural, sustainable approach to the vineyard.
-She insist on use of wild, natural yeasts in the fermentation process.
+She insists on the use of wild, natural yeasts in the fermentation process.
 She likes to avoid sulfur use wherever possible.

 One of her hilarious stories that night was about her experience buying oak barrels for the winery.
 She visited some most prestigious cooper in France and wanted to see his work.
 French winemaking is still almost exclusively men’s world – so he looked at her and referred her to a stock of barrels to choose from, while he was taking care of some other customers.